 We are highly leveraged.
-As of September 30, 2020, on an adjusted basis after giving effect to this offering and the application of the net proceeds therefrom, our total indebtedness (including that of our wholly owned subsidiaries) was approximately \$2,035.4 million, all of which is indebtedness of Sotera Health Holdings, LLC that is guaranteed by the company and certain of its other subsidiaries.
+As of September 30, 2020, on an adjusted basis after giving effect to this offering and the application of the net proceeds therefrom, our total indebtedness (including that of our wholly owned subsidiaries) was approximately \$1,975.7 million, all of which is indebtedness of Sotera Health Holdings, LLC that is guaranteed by the company and certain of its other subsidiaries.
 We also had an additional \$190.0 million of unutilized capacity under our Revolving Credit Facility at that date (without giving effect to \$64.3 million of letters of credit that were outstanding).
 See "Description of Certain Indebtedness."

-Our estimated debt service obligations for the next 12 months on an as adjusted basis after giving effect to this offering (based on an assumed initial public offering price at the midpoint of the estimated offering price range set forth on the cover page of this prospectus) and the application of the net proceeds therefrom would be \$142.9 million, based on the outstanding principal amount of indebtedness of \$2,035.4 million as of September 30, 2020.
+Our estimated debt service obligations for the next 12 months on an as adjusted basis after giving effect to this offering and the application of the net proceeds therefrom would be \$139.5 million, based on the outstanding principal amount of indebtedness of \$1,975.7 million as of September 30, 2020.
 For the nine months ended September 30, 2020, our cash flow used for debt service totaled \$174.6 million, which includes scheduled quarterly principal payments of the Term Loan (as defined below) of \$10.6 million and interest payments on our debt of \$164.0 million.
 For the nine months ended September 30, 2020, our cash flows from operating activities totaled \$98.7 million, which includes interest paid of \$164.0 million.
 As such, our cash flows from operating activities (before giving effect to the payment of interest) amounted to \$262.7 million.
-For the nine months ended September 30, 2020, cash payments used to service our debt represented approximately 66% of our net cash flows from operating activities (before giving effect to the payment of interest).
-As adjusted to give effect to this offering and the application of net proceeds therefrom, for the nine months ended September 30, 2020, our cash flow used for debt service would have totaled \$109.8 million (based on an assumed initial public offering price at the midpoint of the estimated offering price range set forth on the cover page of this prospectus), our cash flows from operating activities (before giving effect to the payment of interest) would have amounted to \$197.9 million and cash payments used to service our debt would have represented approximately 56% of our net cash flows from operating activities (before giving effect to the payment of interest).
+For the nine months ended September 30, 2020, cash payments used to service our debt represented approximately 66% of our net cash flows from operating activities (before giving effect to this offering and the application of net proceeds therefrom, for the nine months ended September 30, 2020, our cash flow used for debt service would have totaled \$107.1 million, our cash flows from operating activities (before giving effect to the payment of interest) would have amounted to \$195.2 million and cash payments used to service our debt would have represented approximately 55% of our net cash flows from operating activities (before giving effect to the payment of interest).